TMHughes is a writer of many things, and one of those things is about particular wildlife in specific locations.

-Bird watching is one of the worlds oldest and greatest past times.
-The hours spent out doors, observing the natural world is one of the best ways I know to relax and enjoy nature.
+Bird watching is one of the world's oldest and greatest pastimes.
+The hours spent outdoors, observing the natural world, is one of the best ways I know to relax and enjoy nature.
 Bird watching in the Florida Everglades is especially entertaining.
-The vast water ways and marshland that make up the everglades are home to millions of birds and other species.
-Waders, fliers, hunters and foragers are all present and accounted for.
-One of the most spectacular groups of birds in the Florida Everglades is the raptors and birds of prey.
+The vast waterways and marshland that make up the Everglades are home to millions of birds and other species.
+Waders, fliers, hunters, and foragers are all present and accounted for.
+One of the most spectacular groups of birds in the Florida Everglades are the raptors and birds of prey.

 All of the birds of prey commonly found in the Florida Everglades are also found in other parts of the country.
 Some are even found on other continents.
 In fact, the most naturally widespread bird species is a bird of prey commonly found in the the Everglades.

 What Are The Florida Everglades?